Get insider access

 Score distribution

-We calculate the pixel density in terms of pixels per inch (PPI).
-We use the screen's physical measurements and its resolution to determine the PPI.
-Using the Pythagorean theorem, we calculate the diagonal screen size in inches, and we also calculate the diagonal resolution the same way, but with the horizontal and vertical resolution.
-Then we divide the diagonal resolution by the diagonal size to get the pixel density.
-For example, a 4k monitor has a diagonal resolution of 4,405.814 pixels, and if the diagonal screen size is 27", then the pixel density is about 164 PPI.
+Using the advertised screen size, we can calculate the pixel density by dividing the diagonal resolution by the screen size.
+For example, a 4k monitor has a diagonal resolution of 4,405.814 pixels, and if the diagonal screen size is 27 inches, then the pixel density is about 164 PPI.
 You can also calculate the PPI2, which is the number of pixels per square inch, by dividing the megapixels by the screen area, but we don't calculate this.
 Below are some popular monitor sizes and their PPI.

 Diagonal Size Resolution Horizontal Pixels Vertical Pixels Width (Typical) Height (Typical) PPI